CERT-Polska/n6/docs/src/install_and_conf/opt/streamapi/step_by_step.md

 ### Testing

-* Make sure the `n6annonymizer` is running within the `venv-n6datapipeline` env.
+* Make sure the `n6anonymizer` is running within the `venv-n6datapipeline` env.
 Supervisor mode is preferred.
-* Connect to the STOMP server based on the stream api [wiki](../../usage/streamapi.md)
+* Connect to the STOMP server (see the Stream API [usage guide](../../../usage/streamapi.md))
 * Push some data into the n6 pipeline.
 Make sure the organization that the user is connected to has all the necessary rights to read those events.
 The access list is the same as in the REST API and Portal
 * Events should be received by the connected client